AliceO2Group/AliceO2/Framework/Core/COOKBOOK.md

 ```bash
 attach -pid <pid>
 ```
+Note: On some systems, attaching might fail due to missing permission, and `gdb` has to be started with `sudo`.

 In case you are building the DPL with the support for the debug GUI, you can also attach a debugger to the running process by clicking on the